Robotmk/robotmk.org/content/blog/getting-started/index.en.md

 > I have created the repository https://github.com/elabit/robotmk-examples especially for example suites.
 It is best to save it in your bookmarks.

+> Creating the environment for the web test `web/cmk_synthetic_web` takes a few minutes (Python packages, NodeJS, ...).
+If you want to start an absolute minimal example, you can alternatively use the robot `minimal` from the demo repo.
+In this case, nothing else is installed apart from Robot Framework.

 Unzip the file `master.zip` and save the subfolder `web/cmk_synthetic_web` in the folder `C:\robots\`.
 This folder serves as the so-called **base directory** for all robot suites.

 {{< figure src="img/robot-basedir.png" title="Location of the new robot" >}}